Governor Victor Ashe welcomes House Foreign Affairs Committee hearing on Broadcasting Board of Governors

 Governor Ashe holds a position similar to Royce’s on this issue, sources told BBG Watch, but also agrees with Royce that the structure of U.S. international broadcasting needs a major reform rather than a partial solution.

-In his comments for the media after the hearing, Ambassador Ashe highlighted the problem of low employee morale at the agency, which is being managed by the International Broadcasting Bureau (IBB) headed by Director Richard Lobo and Deputy Director Jeff Trimble.
+In his comments to the media after the hearing, Ambassador Ashe highlighted the problem of low employee morale at the agency, which is being managed by the International Broadcasting Bureau (IBB) headed by Director Richard Lobo and Deputy Director Jeff Trimble.

 Ashe’s exposure of wasteful spending and his calls for reforms within IBB have made him an enemy of the agency’s top bureaucrats who, according to sources, may have persuaded the White House to make a decision to replace him.
 The White House agreed even though Ashe is the only Republican member on the board which should have four Republican members and does not have a quorum.
 By law, Ashe continues to serve and will stay on the board until his replacement is confirmed by the Senate, which may take several months, sources told BBG Watch.